joesingo/truthdiscovery/README.md

 sources, in which case it is not clear up front which is the true claim.
 It is typically assumed that there is only one true claim for each object.

-Truth-discovery addresses this by using the network of sources, claims and objects to determine the *trustworthiness* of sources, the *belief* in each claim, and the true claim for each object.
+Truth discovery addresses this by using the network of sources, claims and objects to determine the *trustworthiness* of sources, the *belief* in each claim, and the true claim for each object.